Top 8 Best SUV Cars in 2019

 Volvo state that the XC90 is their safest car yet.
 A claim that’s backed up by the experts.
 After looking through official accident figures, Thatcham Research discovered that no driver or passenger of a Volvo XC90 has been killed, since official records started back in 2004.

 When it comes to the practical aspects, Volvo’s XC90 excels.
-The model is a generous seven seater, but you’ll want to put your shortest passengers in the third row.
+The model is a generous 7-seater, but you’ll want to put your shortest passengers in the third row.
 Taller passengers will feel a little cramped back there.
+We go deeper into the XC90’s space shortfalls in our 7-seater guide.

 Having said that, the first two rows offer space aplenty.
 And another neat thing?
 The seats adjust and move in isolation.
 Even with all seven seats in use, the boot is still plenty big enough.
 You’ll happily fit a couple of large suitcases or a pushchair in there.